-- You can pay the minimum payment or just some of the amount your credit card charges you: If you do this, you’re going to owe on that grill for months.
-And your purchase will end up costing you more than the sticker price at the store because of the interest you’ll pay.
+- You can pay the minimum payment (or some other amount less than the full amount you charged).
+If you do this, you’ll make payments toward what you owe and your purchase will end up costing you more than the sticker price because interest will be added every month that your card still has a balance.

 Let’s look at how much of a difference paying the full amount of a credit card purchase can make to your bottom line.

-At that rate, it’s going to take you two years to pay off that $500.
-And by the time you’re done, you’ll have paid $80 in interest.
-That means that $500 purchase will end up costing you $580.
-You’ve managed to turn your purchase into a much costlier one.
+At that rate, it would take you two years to pay off that $500 purchase.
+And by the time you’re done, you’ll have paid $173 in interest, meaning your $500 TV will end up costing you $673.

 How Credit Card Companies Make Money

-Credit card companies don’t put their eggs all in one basket.
-They make money in a variety of ways.
+Credit card companies make money in a variety of ways.

-Now, if you’re the type who pays their bill in full every month, these fees and interest aren’t going to affect you.
-But they can be a debt trap for those who make late payments or only make the minimum payment.
+Now, if you’re the type who pays their bill in full every month, these fees and interest rates aren’t going to affect you.
+But as you can see, they can be a debt trap for those who make late payments or only make the minimum payment.

 Credit Cards vs. Debit Cards

-With debit cards, the money is taken directly out of your bank account.
-You’ll be paying it instantly instead of later like you would with credit cards.
+The primary difference between credit cards and debit cards is that with a debit card, the money is taken directly out of your bank account.
+In other words, you’re paying for your purchase instantly, instead of later like you would with credit cards.

 Credit Card Pros

-- Build good credit.
-Building credit can save you thousands throughout your lifetime.
-If you have a high credit score, you can get lower interest rates on big-ticket items like your mortgage and car loans.
+- They help you build credit, which can save you thousands of dollars over the course of your lifetime.
+That’s because a high credit score equates to lower interest rates on big-ticket items like your mortgage and car loans.

-- Convenience.
+- They’re convenient.
 Credit cards are one of the easiest ways to pay for things, whether you’re home or traveling.
-They are widely accepted, and you don’t risk losing a wad of cash.

-- Get perks like warranties and purchase protection.
-Here’s a story to illustrate this point.
-I got married in 2009 right after the Great Recession.
-After paying the photographer in full upfront, he showed up on our wedding day, but a couple of weeks later, we got a notice saying he was going out of business and wouldn’t fulfill his obligations.
+- They come with perks like warranties and purchase protection.
+Here’s a story to illustrate this point: I got married in 2009, right after the Great Recession.
+After paying the photographer in full up-front, he showed up on our wedding day, but a couple of weeks later, we got a notice saying he was going out of business and wouldn’t fulfill his obligations.
 I contacted the credit card company and they refunded us the full cost.
-So there is a lot of purchase protection there with a credit card.

 Credit Card Cons

-- It can just as well hurt your credit.
-If you carry too high of a revolving credit card balance, your credit score will take a hit.
-You can also damage your credit by missing payments if you fall upon hard times and can’t meet those minimum payments.
+- They can hurt your credit score if used irresponsibly.
+For example, if you carry too high of a revolving credit card balance, your credit score will take a hit.
+You can also damage your credit by missing payments.

 Is Dave Ramsey Right About Credit Cards?

-Dave Ramsey is one of the most popular financial gurus in the world right now.
-He says to close your credit card accounts and live off debit cards and cash.
+Dave Ramsey is one of the most popular financial gurus in the world, and he says to close your credit card accounts and live off debit cards and cash.

-So, yes.
-In a way, Dave Ramsey is right.
-You’ll be far ahead of others sticking to debit cards and cash.
-You will be forced to live within your means, which is what your grandparents and other older relatives used to do.
+So Ramsey is right to at least some extent: in theory, you’ll be better off sticking with debit cards and cash.
+Doing so will force you to live within your means, which is what your grandparents and other older relatives used to do.